4.4. Cate Desktop (GUI)¶

 Other panels are initially hidden.
 They are

-- On the upper left, the LAYERS panel, to manage the imagery layers displayed on the active World view;
+- On the upper right, the LAYERS panel, to manage the imagery layers displayed on the active World view;

-- On the upper left, the PLACEMARKS panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;
+- On the upper right, the PLACEMARKS panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;

 - On the lower right, the VIEWS panel, to display and edit properties of the currently active view.
 It also allows for creating new World views;